mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/version-upgrade-with-pinned-fcv/README.md

 The unpin operation can be performed by removing the `pinned_fcv` block. **Note**: Once FCV is unpinned it will not be possible to downgrade the `mongo_db_major_version`.
 If FCV is unpinned past the expiration date the `pinned_fcv` attribute must be removed.

-The following [knowledge hub article](https://kb.corp.mongodb.com/article/000021785/) can be referenced for more details.
+The following [knowledge hub article](https://kb.corp.mongodb.com/article/000021785/) and [FCV documentation](https://www.mongodb.com/docs/atlas/tutorial/major-version-change/#manage-feature-compatibility--fcv--during-upgrades) can be referenced for more details.

 ## Dependencies